TheSalimi/Data-structure-and-Algorithms/README.md

 ![selection-sort-amination](https://user-images.githubusercontent.com/108394058/205165479-571f3d1e-4a6f-49e5-9704-b7a84bfb343c.gif)

 ## Merge sort
-> The [Merge Sort](https://www.geeksforgeeks.org/merge-sort/) algorithm is a sorting algorithm that is based on the Divide and Conquer paradigm.
+The [Merge Sort](https://www.geeksforgeeks.org/merge-sort/) algorithm is a sorting algorithm that is based on the Divide and Conquer paradigm.
 In this algorithm, the array is initially divided into two equal halves and then they are combined in a sorted manner...
+###### Worst , Best , average caae
+> nlogn
 ![Merge-sort-example-300px](https://user-images.githubusercontent.com/108394058/206577029-d01fafb6-9ee3-49cf-81d1-9671bff341cd.gif)

 ## Quick sort